S203932/AARC3-WP4-Policy-Registration-API/README.md

 ## /getPolicy/\<uri\>
 The endpoint `/getPolicy/<uri>` lists the information stored related to the requested uri.
 One can only use a `GET` operation at this endpoint and most provide a valid uri.
 A valid uri is deemed to have the scheme `https`,`http` or `urn`.
-If one does not provide a valid uri, in this example the uri presented was `operations-portal.egi.eu%2Fvo%2Fview%2Fvoname%2Fxenon.biggrid.nl` (notice the missing scheme),then the follwing message will be displayed.
+If one does not provide a valid uri one would be presented with an error message stating the policy provided is invalid.

+In the following example the uri presented was `operations-portal.egi.eu%2Fvo%2Fview%2Fvoname%2Fxenon.biggrid.nl` (notice the missing scheme).
 ```json
 {
   "Not a valid policy": "operations-portal.egi.eu/vo/view/voname/xenon.biggrid.nl"
 }
 ```
-If one provides a valid uuid, but it is not a known one, then the following could be presented"
+If one provides a valid uri, but it is not a known one, then the following could be presented"
 ```json
 {
   "Not a policy id in db": "https://unknown.com"